danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 Additionally, it is also easier for others to read your code with a well-chosen variable name, or at least the variable name can suggest certain behaviors or actions.
 As you progress, you might write code collaboratively, or write a larger program with more lines of code, at which point it is important to think of the readability of code.

 ### Other functions
-This section briefly introduces some other new functions in the sample code.
+This section briefly introduces some other new functions in the full source code.
 Drawing and designing an emoji requires different decisions, in terms of shapes, color, and spatial composition.

 - `noStroke()`, `strokeWeight()`: These functions refer to the settings of a shape, where it has an outline, and the weight of the border.
 - `stroke()`, `fill()` and `nofill()`: These set the color of objects such as border, shapes, or text.
 It takes RGB (as default) or HSB color.
 But if the function has a single parameter, then it refers to gray scale shade between 0-255 [^binarycolor].
 If the function has three parameters like `fill(255,255,0)`, then it means the object/shape/text will be filled with a yellow color (the mix of red and green with no blue).
 There is an optional parameter called "alpha", which refers to the opacity of the color, e.g. `fill(255,255,0,127)`.